WhatsApp

 Waking up multiple times to urinate is a recognised feature associated with OSA.

-Symptoms More Specific to Central Sleep Apnoea (CSA)
+Symptoms More Specific to Central Sleep Apnea (CSA)

 Breathing interruptions may cause sudden awakenings accompanied by a feeling of breathlessness.